atlas-brown/slowpoke/INSTRUCTIONS.md

 http://xx.xx.xx.xx/plot_macro.pdf
 ```

-The figure we created using this artifact
+Here is the figure we created using this artifact:
 ![Sample macro](evaluation/sample_output/plot_macro.png)

 <!--# Optional: Applying Slowpoke to All Benchmarks (2–3 days)-->